yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 This section documents the format that seems to be followed by most implementations (incorporating changes since the publication of {{!RFC4180}}):

-1. Each record is located on a separate line, delimited by a line break (CRLF or LF).
+1. Each record is located on a separate line, delimited by a line break (CR, LF or CRLF).
 For example:

    aaa,bbb,cccCRLF<br/>
    zzz,yyy,xxxCRLF